 Let's go back in time.............

 The forward end of Deck 7, when Prins Filip was launched in 1991, consisted of many cabins.
-The key to your cabin door could be obtained from the 'key office' which was located in the starboard side corridor of the cabin block.
+Your cabin door key could be collected from the 'key office' which was located on the starboard side corridor of the cabin block.

-Up until 1999 these cabins remained until P&OStena Line obtained the ship renaming her POSL Aquitaine, later shortened to PO Aquitaine and then Pride of Aquitaine to deploy her on the 90min Dover/Calais crossing; these cabins were no longer required.
+These cabins remained until 1999 when P&OStena Line obtained the ship renaming her POSL Aquitaine, later shortened to PO Aquitaine and then Pride of Aquitaine to deploy her on the 90min Dover/Calais crossing; these cabins were no longer required.

-NYC Deli serving sandwiches, rolls and beverages (the first outlet of its kind for P&O Stena) was opened with its servery being on the starboard side where the old 'key office' once occupied.
-The main seating area for this was adjacent to the new large windows and consisted of large family sized oval sofas decorated in very bright colours.
+NYC Deli serving sandwiches, rolls and beverages (the first outlet of its kind for P&O Stena) was introduced with its servery being on the starboard side where the former 'key office' once occupied.
+The main seating area for NYC Deli was adjacent to the new large windows and consisted of large family sized oval sofas decorated in very bright colours.

 A large bar was introduced at the aft end of Horizon Lounge facing forward.
 The main décor within the rest of Horizon Lounge was primarily yellow and orange although splashes of blue were found within.

-A TV lounge with fold-down aft facing seats was introduced in the port/forward corner and a children's playroom opposite in the starboard quarter.
-Note the original cabin windows.
+A TV lounge with fold-down aft facing seats was introduced in the port/forward corner of the Horizon Lounge (once the location of one of the suits) and a children's playroom opposite in the starboard quarter.
+Note the original small cabin windows giving a nod to her previous guise!

 These reclining seats were upholstered in blue but the walls of the lounge were still yellow in colour from P&OStena days.

-Note the original cabin windows in this view.
+Note the original cabin windows in the below view.

-In 2011 when operating from Ramsgate as Ostend Spirit the area remained exactly the same, although the bar and NYC Deli having been boarded up; the 'Y' of NYC could be seen behind the hoarding!
+In 2011 when operating from Ramsgate as Ostend Spirit this area remained exactly the same, although the bar and NYC Deli were boarded up; the 'Y' of NYC could still be seen behind the hoarding!

-It was not until 2013 when DFDS overhauled this facility and enlarged the forward windows overlooking the bow.
+DFDS renamed the ship Calais Seaways, overhauled this facility and enlarged the forward windows overlooking the bow.
 All of the above mentioned reclining chairs were removed and in their place comfortable sofas, tub chairs and bar stools were introduced.

 Numerous TV's within the lounge showed films and cartoons.
 An extensive children's playroom with TV, brightly coloured play equipment and fantastic water 'bubble tube' with colour changing lights made this lounge a families paradise,